Harshal72/Harshal72/README.md

 - 👋 Hi, My name is Harshal Poojari
 - 👀 I’m interested in Coding Domains Like App and Web devlopment
+- 👨‍🎓 I'm Pursuing my Degree in computer engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Languages Like C++ and Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects On Python , HTML , CSS as I have been in this type of domain
 - 📫 How to reach me ...

 <!---